kuhchung/kuhchung.github.io/pages/hunters-notes/Agnaktor.md

 ## Sonic bombing
 You can only sonic the lava shark leaping on his very final dive.
 It's always an odd number as far as I know.
 Up to 7 if raged (unsure about non-rage)...
 I would go for it at 3.
 I am 100% on two attempts as of the server project going live.

+If he does one leap, then stops and decides to surf, he will follow up with another leap.
+Sonic bomb him there.

 Like all monsters, you cannot sonic him when raged.

 The sonic bomb timing is actually a little bit tight.
 Don't be surprised if you miss a few times when you first try it.